sammieghabra222/chess_bot/README.md

 Built for learning + experimentation rather than strong play.
 This should work out of the box.

+1. Gemini Model
+ - Messed up on castling ???
+ - made some ill fated knight jumps
+ - still takes a while to make moves
+ - blundered mate in 1.

 ---

 ## Quick start